Myrmecia croslandi

-Myrmecia croslandi is a species of bull ant which is native to Australia.
+Myrmecia croslandi is a species of bull ant which is endemic to Australia.
 Myrmecia croslandi is a jumping type of bull ant, which means it could be called a jack jumper.
 Myrmecia croslandi are located around Australia.
 They can be seen throughout New South Wales and Queensland.
 Myrmecia croslandi was described by Taylor in 1991.

 Taxonomy

 Previously considered a kind of twin-better known and polymorphic species Myrmecia pilosula.
 Thanks to a unique chromosome being genetically isolated in 1986 and in 1991, Australian myrmecologist Robert Taylor described it as a separate species.

+Genome

+Myrmecia croslandi is the only species of eukaryote with the simplest karyotype possible, that being a single chromosome in haploid males.
+Females have two chromosomes (one pair).